 What is OTC Trading?

-Over-The-Counter (OTC) Trading: OTC trading involves trading financial instruments directly between two parties without the use of a centralized exchange.
-OTC markets are decentralized and include a network of dealers and brokers who negotiate prices and execute trades.
-This method is commonly used for trading derivatives, bonds, and certain equities that are not listed on major exchanges.
+Over-The-Counter (OTC) Trading: OTC trading involves trading financial instruments directly between two parties without using a centralised exchange.
+OTC markets are decentralised and include a network of dealers and brokers who negotiate prices and execute trades.
+This method trades derivatives, bonds, and specific equities not listed on major exchanges.

 So, with that in mind, we decided to compare how these approaches stack against each other.
 Here’s what separates the two methods: